MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 ## Day 6: Skeleton Coast and Spitzkoppe

 Remember the issue with my optimization theory exam?
 I finally got a response email from the professor, who graciously allowed me to attend the insight session for the exam, even though I had missed the deadline.
-Things were looking up—great news to start the day with.
+Things were looking up, great news to start the day with.

 It was time to continue our journey, so we packed up and said goodbye to Swakopmund.
 We drove along the C34 from Swakopmund to Henties Bay.
 This route was a pleasure to drive as it runs along the Skeleton Coast, a stretch of coastline famous for its harsh conditions.
 The area got its name because of the many shipwrecks that occurred due to frequent fog and the treacherous, sharp coastline.
 Ships would often crash, and if they survived and managed to make landfall, all they would find was endless desert with no access to food or water.
 Survival chances were slim.
 The coast is still littered with the remains of these wrecks, many of which have never been removed.
 We stopped at one wreck to take some photos, but as soon as we left the car, we were swarmed by a group of locals trying to sell us items, which made us leave quickly.